BeckiWordsworth/job-search-website/README.md

 \* Custom built router

-\* CRUD operations for job listings.
+\* CRUD operations for job listings

-\* Authentication and authorisation as well as protected routes using custom middleware.
+\* Authentication/authorisation as well as protected routes using custom middleware

-\* A search feature to filter listings by keywords
+\* A search function to filter listings by keywords

 ## Run locally